 Uterus Size During Pregnancy: Second Trimester

-During your second trimester your uterus will grow to the size of a papaya.
-It no longer fits inside of your pelvis.
-It will be situated midway between your navel and breasts.
-As your uterus grows it is pushing organs out of their usual places and placing tension on surrounding muscles and ligaments.
+As your uterus grows, it is pushing organs out of their usual places and putting tension on surrounding muscles and ligaments.
 This will likely cause some aches and pains, but they are completely normal.
 The pressure from your uterus may cause your navel to stick out, but your navel should return to normal after birth.

 Uterus Size During Pregnancy: Third Trimester

-During your third trimester your uterus will finish growing and be the size of a watermelon.
+During your third trimester, the uterus will finish growing and be the size of a watermelon.
 When you reach full term your uterus will extend from the pubic area to the bottom of your rib cage.
 As you get ready to give birth your baby should drop lower into your pelvis.

 Uterus Size After Pregnancy